 - 62% would try it

 From there, a talented team of architects, designers, and trade professionals, built prototype suites to accommodate and test the service.
 With painstaking attention to detail, the company finalized its production suites in March of 2009 and launched in Atlanta’s Hartsfield-Jackson International Airport on November 18, 2009.
-Building on the success of its Atlanta location, the second location was launched in Philadelphia International Airport in March of 2011 and its third location in Dallas Fort Worth International Airport at Terminal D on April 2013.
+Building on the success of its Atlanta location, the second location was launched in the Philadelphia International Airport in March of 2011, providing another location while increasing the size of the concept to 13 suites.